Hymenopappus artemisiifolius

-Hymenopappus artemisiifolius, the oldplainsman, is a North American species of flowering plant in the daisy family.
+Hymenopappus artemisiifolius, the oldplainsman or wooly-white, is a North American species of flowering plant in the daisy family.
 It has been found only in the south-central United States, in Texas, Arkansas, and Louisiana.
 Its natural habitat is in sandy soils of prairies and open woodlands.

 Hymenopappus artemisiifolius is a biennial herb up to 100 cm tall.
 It produces 20-60 flower heads per stem, each head with 40–60 white, yellow, purple, or red disc flowers but no ray flowers.
 Its flowers attract butterflies.